ramshankarjaiswal/terraform/README.md

 run `terraform apply`

 I've added 2 additional rule in the security group to allow all tcp and udp traffic originating from the same subnet as your servers in the same subnet may need to communicate with others on other ports.
 These lines can be deleted if you do not want this.

+Terraform Backend and State Locking on AWS
+Create an S3 Bucket
+Create a dynamodb table - From your browser > AWS Service DyanamoDB > Create Table > Table Name = testtb
+Primary Key = LockID
+Use Default Settings > Create